aspeer/WebDyne/doc/webdyne.md

 template ( filename )

 : Function.
 Set the file name of the template to be used.
-If no path
-    is specified file name will be relative to the current request directory
+If no path is specified file name will be relative to the current request directory

 WebDyneTemplate

 : Directive.
-Can be used to supply the template file name in a Apache
-    Dir_Config section, or a the WEBDYNE_DIR_CONFIG section of a webdyne.conf.pl file for PSGI
+Can be used to supply the template file name in a Apache Dir_Config section, or a the WEBDYNE_DIR_CONFIG section of a webdyne.conf.pl file for PSGI

 Example:

 The template:

+::: example
 ``` html
 <start_html title="Template" style="@{qw(https://cdn.jsdelivr.net/npm/@picocss/pico@2/css/pico.min.css template1.css https://unpkg.com/gridjs/dist/theme/mermaid.min.css)}">
   <div class="app">